ThatStella7922/make_and_flash_logo/README.md

 - Your Pinecil needs to have the WinUSB driver installed
 - Compatible logo image

-Instructions and more are in the README.

 ### Usage
 Download the latest version from [Releases](https://github.com/ThatsNiceGuy/make_and_flash_logo/releases), then unzip it and open the README inside.
+It contains plenty of info.

+TLDR:
+- Throw compatible logo image into the folder
+- Connect Pinecil in DFU if you haven't already
+- Run utility
+- If no errors, you're done

 ### Updates
 No updating mechanism is implemented.
 You can check the releases page for new versions.